mfdeveloper/Vibration/README.md

     # Run the npm scripts
     npm install
-    npm run pack:package # Pack in a .tgz for testing (optional) npm run publish:package # Publish from repository ROOT path
+    npm run publish:package # Publish from repository ROOT path

-    cd Packages/com.benoitfreslon.vibration
+    cd Packages/<PACKAGE_NAME>
-    npm package:publish-from-local # Publish from package path npm publish:from-local # Or use this another script alias for publishing (optional)
+    npm run pack:package # Pack in a .tgz for testing (optional) npm run package:publish-from-local # Publish from package path npm run publish:from-local # Or use this another script alias for publishing (optional)
     ``````

     > **WARNING:** Avoid use the common **`npm publish`** directly, because the hooks `prepare`, `prepublish` ... aren't triggered in this package.
 They have conflicts with [OpenUPM Azure pipelines](https://dev.azure.com/openupm/openupm/_build?definitionId=1&_a=summary) and fail when try run automation publishing tags to OpenUPM :(